Perception Games and Privacy

 Next, assume $\L=\emptyset$.
 Suppose towards a contradiction that there does exist a fully-pooling equilibrium $(\sigma,\tau)$: for some $a\in A$, the strategy profile $\sigma$ satisfies $\sigma(t)=\sigma^a$ for all $t\in T$.
 Since $\L=\emptyset$, there exists a type $t\in T$ for whom $a$ is not potentially optimal.
 That is, there exists some action $a'\neq a$ such that for all pairs of beliefs $\mu, \mu'$ it holds that $u(t,a,\mu) < u(t,a',\mu')$.
 In particular, this means that $u(t,a,\beta) < u(t,a',\tau_t(a'))$ (where $\tau_t(a')$ is the perception following action $a'$ in the alleged equilibrium).
 Thus, a deviation to action $a'$ is profitable for type $t$, contradicting the assumption that $(\sigma,\tau)$ is an equilibrium. \end{proof}

-Next, we state a similar theorem for a DM with lower privacy concerns.
+Next, we state a similar theorem for an identification-averse DM.
 Again, we first need a definition, a variant of Definition~\ref{def:potentially-optimal}: \begin{definition} An action $a\in A$ is {\em potentially optimal at the extremes} for type $t\in T$ if for any action $a'$ it holds that $u(t,a,\beta) \geq u(t,a',\chi(t))$.
 Let $M(t)$ be the set of actions that are potentially optimal at the extremes. \end{definition}

-Given this definition, the following theorem provides necessary and sufficient conditions for full pooling, for a DM with lower privacy concerns:
+Given this definition, the following theorem provides necessary and sufficient conditions for full pooling, for an identification-averse DM:

-\begin{theorem} For a DM with lower privacy concerns, full pooling is an equilibrium if and only if $\bigcap_t M(t) \neq \emptyset$. \end{theorem}
+\begin{theorem} For an identification-averse DM, full pooling is an equilibrium if and only if $\bigcap_t M(t) \neq \emptyset$. \end{theorem}